Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Results

 SentBase achieves $16.7$ and $32.9$ BLEU on PatTR and TED respectively.
 The domains seen during training are more similar to TED in comparison to PatTR which is the reason for the large BLEU score differences.
 Our proposed models improve on PatTR by up to $0.4$ BLEU and on TED by up to $1.0$ BLEU.
 Improvements vary, but all models increase the BLEU score.
 The TagBase model does not improve significantly over SentBase.

-We see that our document-level models are robust across the two domains.
+Our document-level models are robust across the two domains.
 These results confirm our assumption that access to document-level context provides for a domain signal.
-Of course, these models are oblivious to the actual characteristics of the domain since it was not seen during training, but presumably, they managed to match the zero-resource domain to a similar one.
-We assume that the reason for the larger improvements on TED in comparison to PatTR is that TED is a more similar domain to the domains seen during training.
-As a result, matching TED sentences to seen domains was easier for all models.
+These models are oblivious to the actual characteristics of the domain since it was not seen in training, but presumably, they managed to match the zero-resource domain to a similar one.
+We assume that the reason for the larger improvements on TED in comparison to PatTR is that TED is a more similar domain to the domains seen in training.
+As a result, matching TED to seen domains was easier for all models.
 Table \ref{table:zero-resource-results} shows that our proposed models improve on PatTR and TED and provides evidence that document-level context is useful for addressing zero-resource domains.